 With this, the candle’s being burnt at both ends.
 More people are leaving the trades one way or another, and fewer people are getting involved.
 The theme’s pretty clear by now.
 There’s a huge opportunity for someone to drop what they’re doing and pick up the tools instead.

 Fatten That Wallet Up!

 Never get into a job just for the money, trust us.
-However, both electricians and gas engineers can earn an average salary of over £30,000 a year.
-It does vary from region to region, though, with London based tradies making a bit more.
+However, electricians and gas engineers can earn an average salary of over £30,000 annually.
+It does vary from region to region, though, with London-based tradies making a bit more.
 Further to this, the skills shortage in the UK is pushing up wages.
 There have also been rumblings of some electricians earning over £100,000 a year.
-We remain sceptical, but if you’re good enough and can set your own prices, the sky’s the limit.
+We remain sceptical, but if you’re good enough and can set your prices, the sky’s the limit.

 Over 4 million people are currently renting in the UK.
 (Source: Statista).
 In turn, that means a lot of landlords, and the Landlords and Tenants Act requires all rented properties are fit for occupation.
 In addition, gas appliances in rental properties must be serviced every 12 months, with a gas safety certificate issued every 12 months or at a change of tenancy.

 With that and routine gas appliance & boiler servicing, a gas engineer should have plenty of regular work & repeat business.
 Sounds incredibly busy, but wouldn’t you rather be busy than bored?
 (Source: The Guardian)